William Scully (bishop)

 William Aloysius Scully (August 6, 1894 - January 5, 1969) was an American prelate of the Roman Catholic Church.
 He served as bishop of Albany in New York State from 1954 until his death in 1969.
 He previously served as coadjutor bishop of Albany from 1945 to 1954.

 Biography

 Early life

 William Scully was born on August 6, 1894, in New York City.
 He attended Cathedral College in New York City and St. Joseph's Seminary in Yonkers, New York.
 He also studied at the Catholic University of America in Washington, D.C.

 Priesthood

 Scully was ordained to the priesthood for the Archdiocese of New York on September 20, 1919, in New York City by Cardinal Patrick Joseph Hayes.
 After his ordination, the archdiocese assigned Scully as a curate and afterwards pastor at Sacred Heart of Jesus Parish in Manhattan.
 He later became pastor of that parish.
-The archdiocese transferred him later to St. Mary's Parish in Troy for nine years.
 Cardinal Francis Spellman appointed Scully as secretary of education for the archdiocese in 1940.
 The Vatican elevated Scully to the rank of domestic prelate in 1941.